Great restaurants, art galleries and design stores are found all over the River North neighborhood in Chicago. Some of

 Bar Sótano: Rick Bayless and his daughter Lanie, have opened Bar Sótano downstairs below Frontera and Topolobampo.
 It is a casual cocktail lounge and restaurant, with 50 seats, featuring tequila and mezcal along with a Mexican menu of tacos, tostados, ceviche, snacks, burgers and more.They have a menu of daily specials as well.
 I thought my tuna tostados were really excellent as was the chocolate, pecan tart.
 They have created a menu of 16 specialty cocktails along with mezcal and tequila flights.
 I also enjoyed the old fashioned with a smoky mezcal.
 I highly recommend the experience and the casual, fun atmosphere.
 The mural on the west wall is You enter through the alley behind Frontera Grill at 443 N. Clark.
 They do take a limited number of reservations.

 Stores in the area include P.O.S.H. for hotel silver, dinnerware, glassware and accessories.
 631 N. State.
 Near P.O.S.H. at 601 N. State, is Pops for Champagne, one of the best champagne bars in the city.
 In between the two is a fun new find, L. A. Burdick Handmade Chocolates at 609 N. State.
 I recently went to their location in Boston where I learned about the Chicago location.
 Here they have a attractive European-style store and cafe with lovely views of the building courtyard in the rear.
 Started in 1987, they feature a large selection of chocolate bonbons, truffles and caramels along with pastries, coffee drinks and drinking chocolate.
 They have locations in Cambridge, MA, New York and Washington, DC as well.

-Marina City: Make sure you walk by this famous landmark completed in the early 1962 by architect Bertrand Goldberg; it is a true landmark.
+Marina City: Make sure you walk by this famous building complex completed in the early 1962 by architect Bertrand Goldberg.
+It is a true landmark.
 His work also includes River City in the South Loop, along the Chicago River.
 I have a wonderful memory of visiting an appartment there in 1963 with my parents.
 300 N. State.